ayampolsky/TicketSolver/README.md

-This program can be useful to verify one's own calculations when finding a combination of operations and brackets between digits of public transport ticket which gives an expression with a result of 100, that is an amazing mathematical game during a commute.
+This program can be useful to verify one's own calculations when finding a combination of operations and brackets between digits of public transport ticket number which gives an expression with a result of 100, that is an amazing mathematical game during a commute.

 Any number of digits is supported but only calculations for up to 7 can be done on modern processor for reasonable time.